milanglacier/minuet-ai.nvim/README.md

 actual value.
 For instance, pass `OPENAI_API_KEY` to Minuet, not the value itself (e.g., `sk-xxxx`).

-If using Ollama, you nend to assign an arbitrary, non-null environment variable as a placeholder for it to function.
+If using Ollama, you need to assign an arbitrary, non-null environment variable as a placeholder for it to function.

 # System Prompt